 While this bold color could be too much for a living room, Hale Navy works really well in rooms with a lot of natural light and white trim.

 My new home features a full wall of windows and a wall of white built-in bookshelves and fireplace, so this beautiful blue color was the perfect moody backdrop.

-The pops of white and light wood tones really pop on the dark, cozy background!
+The pops of white from my trim and light wood tones from my gallery wall really pop on the dark, cozy background!